 Merrill College’s first degree that can be completed entirely online

-Using both journalistic and scientific methods, student journalists and information professionals in the Data Journalism master’s program will learn to take their investigative chops to another level, and to make a difference with their data skills.
+Using both journalistic and scientific methods, student journalists and information professionals in the Data Journalism master’s program learn to take their investigative chops to another level, and to make a difference with their data skills.

-Students will learn to responsibly leverage open data, results of public records requests, scraped (or otherwise automatically accumulated) data and acquired data in their assessment, evaluation and investigation of an issue.
+Students learn to responsibly leverage open data, results of public records requests, scraped (or otherwise automatically accumulated) data and acquired data in their assessment, evaluation and investigation of an issue.